Basiiii/Maximal-Graph-Sum-C/README.md

 This repository contains the implementation of a graph structure and algorithms in C, developed as part of my Advanced Data Structures class at Instituto Politécnico do Cávado e do Ave.
 The focus is on implementing and manipulating graphs using advanced concepts in graph theory and programming in C.

+The `generate-random-graph.py` file can be used to generate any sized graph in a CSV format to test the program.

 ## Features

 - Graph structure using hash tables and linked lists for efficient memory usage and performance.